bakame-php/http-structured-fields/README.md

 $dictionary = Dictionary::fromHttpValue("a=?0,   b,   c=?1; foo=bar");
 ```

-The `fromHttpValue` named constructor returns an instance of the `Bakame\Http\StructuredFields\StructuredField` interface.
+`fromHttpValue` returns an instance of the `Bakame\Http\StructuredFields\StructuredField` interface.
-The interface provides a way to serialize back the object into a normalized RFC compliant HTTP field using the `toHttpValue` method.
+The interface provides a way to serialize the value object into a normalized RFC compliant HTTP field
+string value using the `toHttpValue` method.

-To ease integration with current PHP frameworks and HTTP related packages working with headers and trailers, each value object
+To ease integration with current PHP frameworks and packages working with HTTP headers and trailers,
-also exposes the `Stringable` interface method `__toString`, an alias of the `toHttpValue` method.
+each value object also exposes the `Stringable` interface method `__toString`,
+an alias of the `toHttpValue` method.

 ````php
 use Bakame\Http\StructuredFields\OuterList;